Talking to Your Student About College Costs

 Credit cards can make you feel richer than you are and this feels good.
 Studies have shown that dopamine levels increase in some people when they buy things and even when they simply get out their credit card.
 This is similar to the response of seeing a good friend or loved one.

 The problem is that credit cards are not your friends.
 That good vibe that your student may feel by using a credit card will be more disastrous to their career than failing underwater basket weaving.
 More and more employers are reviewing credit scores and history as part of their hiring practices.
-Not only could debt put your student on a path to financial ruin even before they get their first paycheck, they may have to accept getting their first paycheck by flipping burgers.
+Not only could debt put your student on a path to financial ruin even before they get their first paycheck, but they may also have to accept getting their first paycheck by flipping burgers.
 While flipping burgers is a noble profession, it’s not worth $100,000 in student loan debt plus credit card debt.

 Cash Is King